 The pool area has been updated.
 There are two pools: one is now zero-entry with a rather low-end children’s splash area.
 There is a large heated spa.
 The pool area has a bar/snack stand, open seasonally.
 There’s absolutely no shade around the pool, so bring lots of sunscreen.

 For kids there is a game room/video arcade, and there is live entertainment (a murder mystery theatrical) on Saturday nights.

-The hotel has free self-parking.
+The hotel has very limited parking, and has gone to valet-only service, for which there is a daily fee.
 There is a Dollar rental car desk in the lobby.